flarum/docs/docs/extend/update-2_0.md

 :::tip

-If you need help applying these changes or using new features, please start a discussion on the [community forum](https://discuss.flarum.org/t/extensibility) or [Discord chat](https://flarum.org/discord/).
+If you need help applying these changes or using new features, please start a discussion on the [community forum](https://discuss.flarum.org/t/extensibility).

 :::

-:::info
+## Upgrade Automation

 You can use the [Flarum CLI](cli.md) to automate as much of the upgrade steps as possible:

+Keep in mind the following information about the upgrade command:
+* The process goes through multiple steps, each step points to the right documentation if any, and provides any helpful tips.
+* After each step, the changes **are committed to Git** so that you can always review the changes commit by commit.
+* Mistakes can and will be made, after every step is finished you can view the changes made and make any necessary adjustments.
+* Most of the steps should require little to no manual adjustments, except for the following:
+  * Adapt to accessing/extending lazy loaded Flarum modules. _(Can require some amount of manual changes)_
+  * Prepare for JSON:API changes. _(100% manual changes requires)_
+  * Search & Filter API changes. _(Can require some amount of manual changes)_

+### Installation & Usage

+The upgrader is just another command of the `@flarum/cli` npm package.
+However, the CLI can only support either Flarum 1.x or 2.x at a time, so if you upgrade the package, you will no longer be able to use it for Flarum 1.x extensions.

+Now to use, simply run the following command:

 ```bash
 flarum-cli upgrade 2.0
 ```

+:::caution

+**Before you use the automated upgrade command, make sure to read the entire upgrade guide at least once to understand the changes.**

 :::